lexsirius/data_science_projects/README.md

 -----------
 #### image_processing and ml_cource
-Its repos contains notebooks of university cources.
+These repos contains notebooks of university courses.